-- 3.29 The RTS establishes a presumption that individuals meeting the quantitative threshold under Article 47(1) are identified as MRTs.
-This presumption can only be rebutted by firms providing sufficient evidence that the relevant role meets one of the grounds under Article 47(2). - 3.30 The approach under the RTS for excluding staff members from identification as MRTs is set out in the table below.
+- 3.29 The RTS establishes a presumption that individuals meeting the quantitative threshold under Article 7(1) are identified as MRTs.
+This presumption can only be rebutted by firms providing sufficient evidence that the relevant role meets one of the grounds under Article 7(2). - 3.30 The approach under the RTS for excluding staff members from identification as MRTs is set out in the table below.

-Table FG: MRT Identification and exclusion criteria
+Table F: MRT Identification and exclusion criteria

-Criterion Regulatory oversight requirement Basis for exclusion application Total remuneration €500,000- 750,000 Notification to PRA Staff category or staff member Total remuneration > €750,000; or if the firm has over 1 000 members of staff, top 0.3% high earners Prior approval of exclusion from PRA Staff member and explanation of why Article 7(2) applies Total remuneration > €1 million PRA to inform EBA before approval Staff member and explanation of exceptional circumstances.
+Criterion Regulatory oversight requirement Basis for exclusion application [deleted] Total remuneration > €750,000; or if the firm has over 1 000 members of staff, top 0.3% high earners Prior approval of exclusion from PRA Staff member and explanation of why Article 7(2) applies Total remuneration > €1 million Prior approval of exclusion from PRA Staff member and explanation of exceptional circumstances.

-- 3.31 Notifications and applications Applications for prior approval to exclude staff members from identification should be submitted to the PRA annually, even where notification has been provided previously.
-While PRA approval is not required for notifications, firms should provide the same degree of detailed information necessary to assess the decision making of the firm as compared to requests for prior approval. - 3.32 In applying CRD Article 92(2) to determine determining whether to exclude staff members from identification, the PRA expects the factors below should be considered alongside Remuneration 3.1 and Article 6.3.
+- 3.31 Applications for prior approval to exclude staff members from identification should be submitted to the PRA annually. - 3.32 In determining whether to exclude staff members from identification, the PRA expects the factors below should be considered alongside Remuneration 3.1 and Article 6.
 These factors include, but are not limited to, the: - direct reporting lines of the staff member in question, and the number of MRTs identified above them in the management chain; - independence of the staff member to commit the balance sheet of the institution without further authorisation; - risk management controls in place to detect unauthorised trades; and - management of maximum desk limits and the disciplinary policy in place for breaching these limits. - 3.33 The RTS states that approval for exclusions regarding those staff members earning over €1 million shall only be granted under 'exceptional circumstances'.
 The PRA expects firms to provide additional explanatory reasoning in order to specify the exceptional nature of the circumstances for such staff members, in particular concerning the individual role and impact on the risk profile of the institution.